ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 In this post we'll go into detail about Home Assistant.
 Home Assistant is a fully open source home automation platform.
 It has a web interface as well as apps for Android and iOS.
-It features over 1700 integrations at the time of writing and allows for full local control of your smart home without using any of the big cloud vendors.
+It features over 1.700 integrations at the time of writing and allows for full local control of your smart home without using any of the big cloud vendors.
-As with many things, home assistant is relatively easy to pick up but hard to master.
+As with many things, Home Assistant is relatively easy to pick up but hard to master.
 Read on down below for more the details.

 ## Preparations

-Before we get to installing home assistant it is handy to have some items at hand:
+Before we get to installing Home Assistant it is handy to have some items at hand:

-- A machine/vm to run the assistant on, can be a Raspberry Pi (3b or 4b recommended)
+- A machine/VM to run the assistant on, can be a Raspberry Pi (3b or 4b recommended)
-  - If you are using a SBC, a decent micro SD card, or even better an external ssd to install everything on at least 32 GiB in size
+  - If you are using a SBC, a decent micro SD card, or even better, an external ssd to install everything on at least 32 GiB in size
 - The correct image of the Home Assistant OS, [download the file](https://www.home-assistant.io/hassio/installation/){:target="_blank" rel="noopener noreferrer"} best suited for your device.
   The download page also features detailed information for each specific option
   - Raspberry Pi (and other board) images